Right to sit: Tanzania

 In Tanzania, the Occupational Health and Safety Act, 2003 states that "There shall be provided and maintained for the use of all workers whose work is carried while standing, suitable seats to enable them for sitting to take advantage of any rest period which may occur in the course of their employment."

 Trinidad and Tobago

 Chapter 82:02 of Trinidad and Tobago's Shop (Hours of Opening and Employment) Act contains a suitable seating provision for female workers.
 The law states that "In all rooms of a shop where female shop assistant are employed the occupier of the shop shall provide seats behind the counter, or in such other position as may be suitable for the purpose, and such seats shall be in the proportion of not less than one seat to every three female shop assistants employed in each room, with a minimum of one seat in each room."

+The Oilfields Workers' Trade Union (OWTU) has advocated for seating for cashiers at PriceSmart locations in Trinidad and Tobago.
+In December, 2025, unionized PriceSmart workers in Port of Spain protested for the right to sit.
+OWTU has been advocating for seating for cashiers for 15 years.